Classic Carrot Cake with Cream Cheese Frosting

 For the Frosting

-- In the bowl of a stand mixer fitted with the paddle attachment (or large bowl if using a hand mixer), combine the cream cheese, butter, vanilla and salt.
+- In the bowl of an electric mixer fitted with the paddle attachment or beaters, combine the cream cheese, butter, vanilla and salt.
 Mix on low speed until combined, then increase the speed to medium-high and beat until aerated and light, about 2 minutes.
 Gradually add the confectioners' sugar, mixing on low to combine.
 Once all of the sugar is mixed in, increase the speed to medium-high and beat until fluffy, about 1 minute.

 Nutrition Information